Travel Policies

 Travel/Cash Advances

 Cash advances may be given to College employees for upcoming travel or College expenditures.
 Employees may not have more than one advance outstanding at any given time.
-Cash advances should be requested by using the Requisition form, which can be found on the Business Office forms page.
+Cash advances should be requested in Emburse.

 Employees with College credit cards are expected to limit their cash advance request to incidental costs that cannot be charged on the card.

 All requests for travel advances over $250.00 by employees of academic areas, and charged to departmental budgets, must have approval of the Provost's Office.
-Please route your requisition appropriately.
+Please route your request appropriately.

 Advances for travel by guests of the College will be treated as taxable income to be reported on IRS Form 1099-MISC.
 College employees should make travel arrangements for guests using our preferred vendors that can be direct billed to the College when possible (see Purchasing Policies related to Air Travel and Lodging).
 Costs of travel by guests may be reimbursed with appropriate documentation and receipts.